ubccr/xdmod/docs/install-source.md

 The `exceptions.log` and `query.log` may be written to by both Apache and Open XDMoD commands.

-Update the bin directory permissions:
+Update the bin directory permissions so that only users with the `xdmod` group can run Open XDMoD commands:

     # chmod 0750 /opt/xdmod/bin/*